farmOS/farmOS/docs/hosting/update.md

 directly a new version will be tagged and released.
 Many vulnerabilities are mitigated by the fact that farmOS is only accessible to users with a login.
 In those cases the maintainers may deem a release unnecessary.
-This message can disabled by uninstalling the "Update Manager" module.
+This message can be disabled by uninstalling the "Update Manager" module.